 As for MongoDB, it too can be installed using the latest editions found on the MongoDB website.
 However, there is now a MongoDB service that allows you to operate MongoDB on the cloud without installing it directly.

-Regardless of which system you choose, there are a variety of in-depth and easy to follow tutorials online that can walk you through both the installation process step-by-step, and teach you how to use PostgreSQL and MongoDB even in you're a beginner.
+Regardless of which system you choose, there are a variety of in-depth and easy to follow tutorials online that can walk you through both the installation process step-by-step, and teach you how to use PostgreSQL and MongoDB even if you're a beginner.

 As is often the conclusion when comparing these types of systems, there is no overall best choice for a database management system.
 Instead, your choice will relate entirely to your situation, database requirements, and the project you'll be using it with.
-But no matter which database type you choose for your projects, here at Fasthosts we support both PostgreSQL and MongoDB on our CloudNX platform.

-If you're interested in what other services we can provide, Fasthosts also offers domain hosting options, cloud and dedicated servers, and WordPress solutions for all your online needs.
+If you're interested in what other services we can provide, Fasthosts also offers domain hosting options, dedicated servers, and WordPress solutions for all your online needs.
 And if you want to build on your knowledge of websites and the internet in general, you can read plenty of articles and guides on the Fasthosts blog.